Markus Reich: Early life and education

-In 1865, when he was 21 years old, he went to Germany to learn everything that he could to become qualified to teacher for the Deaf at the Jewish Teachers Training College and from 1870 to 1871 worked and studied at the Royal Institution for the Deaf in Berlin.
+In 1865, when he was 21 years old, he went to Germany to learn everything that he could to become qualified to be a teacher for the Deaf at the Jewish Teachers Training College and from 1870 to 1871 worked and studied at the Royal Institution for the Deaf in Berlin.
 Reich also worked as a private tutor; he used his money to purchase books about the Deaf and Deafness.
 His inspiration and drive came from an acquaintance he had with a Deaf man who “was educated, well brought up, and could speak.”
 Reich saw how having a good education positively affected his acquaintance's life.
 He was determined to “make complete, worthy, happy people of the deaf.”

 While attending the Royal Institution of the Deaf he noticed that Jewish children were denied admission into the school.
 That drove him to establish a Jewish institution for Deaf children along with his inspiration that came from two religious sources.
 The first was from the Chief Rabbi of London Nathan Marcus Adler’s 1864 tract "The Morning and the Evening Sacrifice" which said, “special admonition to support the deaf within the Jewish community” that he based on Isaiah 29:18: “Is it not a duty that falls to all of us to take up these children and to protect them on behalf of God, to educate them so that, as the prophet tells us, everyday the deaf may hear the word of the book.”
 The second inspiration came from a passage from the Talmud: “Only the ignorant are truly poor.”
 So in 1873 he made his plan a reality and founded the Israelite Institution for the Deaf of Germany in a small house in Fürstenwalde an der Spree.

 Unusually for the time, the Israelite Institution for the Deaf of Germany did not discourage the use of sign language.
 Reich used sign language both in instruction and in his personal life.
 Most Deaf institutions during this period used harsh tactics to promote speech, with the ultimate goal of enabling students to assimilate into mainstream society.
 However, Reich prioritized personal development over the acquisition of spoken language.

 During a financial crisis in 1884, Reich formed a support group for his institution called “Friends of the Deaf” (Jedide Ilmin), which included rich Jewish members of the community who came together to provide funding.
 With all the help, Reich relocated his school to Weissensee in Berlin in 1890. (pg 132) With the school expanding in both students and teachers he decided to remodel the institution in 1911, but he didn't live to see it completed later that year.